Honda in Formula One: 2018: Toro Rosso

-In September 2017, it was announced that Honda would be the works engine partner and supplier to Toro Rosso for the 2018 season, with previous partner McLaren switched to customer Renault.
+In September 2017, it was announced that Honda would be the works engine partner to Toro Rosso for the 2018 season, with previous partner McLaren switching to customer Renault units.
 From 2018 onwards, Honda split the responsibilities of project leader in two, with Toyoharu Tanabe taking charge of trackside operations and Yasuaki Asaki leading development in Japan.
+In addition, Honda would also provide full trackside factory support, brand endorsements, free engines and official vehicles to Scuderia Toro Rosso.
 Honda's 2018 power unit, the RA618H, was a more mature variant of the architecture introduced in 2017, while Toro Rosso were more relaxed on the PU dimension requirements than McLaren.
 The power unit proved to be significantly more reliable compared to the previous year, with only three engine-related retirements throughout the season.
 In just the second race of the season in Bahrain, the team finished in fourth place with Pierre Gasly, Honda's best result since returning to the sport in 2015.
-At the seventh round in Canada, Honda debuted their upgraded Spec 2 unit, and after assessing the competitiveness of Honda compared to Renault, senior team Red Bull Racing announced they would switch to Honda for 2019.
+At the seventh round in Canada, Honda debuted their upgraded Spec 2 unit, and after assessing the competitiveness of Honda compared to Renault, senior team Red Bull Racing announced they would switch to full-works Honda from 2019 onwards.
 Honda then focused the rest of the year on gaining experience for 2019, thus often changing engines despite receiving grid penalties.
 The introduction of the Spec 3 power unit brought notable performance improvements, yielding sixth and seventh places in qualifying for the Japanese Grand Prix.
 The team finished the season ninth in the constructors' standings with eight points finishes.